 Slow Cooked Tomato Sauce

-One taste of this and you’ll never use store bought sauce again
+One taste of this slow cooker spaghetti sauce and you’ll never use store-bought sauce again

-- A big pot, a lidded Dutch oven works great.
+- A big pot, a lidded Dutch oven works great, or a crock-pot.

 - Olive oil

 - Sweet Peppers

 - Wine (Red or white)

 A beef bone (or pork bone) and a cheese rind added to this spaghetti sauce will take it to the next level of taste!

 - Using a beef bone or pork pone in your sauce will profoundly enhance the flavor and character of your sauce!

 - Bone marrow is leached from the bone, through the cooking process, giving it structure and adding a dimension that otherwise isn’t there.